awsdocs/aws-ruby-developer-guide/doc_source/s3-example-client-side-encryption-with-public-key.rst

    :dedent: 0
    :language: ruby

-Set the bucket name, item name, and name of the file containing the public key.
+Set the bucket name, object name, and name of the file containing the public key.
 See :doc:`s3-example-create-public-private-key` for information about creating a public key.

 .. literalinclude:: ./example_code/s3/s3-ruby-example-add-cspk-item.rb